Praktical1/Top-Trumps/README.md

 # Top-Trumps

-Top Trumps Project by Cameron, Prakhash and Ryan
+Top Trumps Project built using WPF and C# by Cameron, Prakhash and Ryan

 <ul>
 <li>it works</li>